turbo-eth/template-web3-app/integrations/livepeer/README.md

 `useCheckLivepeerApiKey`
 A custom React hook that checks if the provided API Key is valid for use on Livepeer API.
 It includes the following properties and methods:

-- `checkLivepeerApiKey(apiKey)`: A method that tries to delete a hypotetical livestream and according to it's errors definies if the provided API Key is valid for Livepeer API (errors that mean the API key is valid are 403 and 404)
+- `checkLivepeerApiKey(apiKey)`: A method that tries to delete a hypothetical livestream and according to its errors defines if the provided API Key is valid for Livepeer API (errors that mean the API key is valid are 403 and 404)

 `useLivepeerApiKey`
 A custom React hook that provides state regarding Livepeer API Key.
 It includes the following properties and methods: